Sahara96/gtu/readme.md

-#this is the readme file & nothing more to see in here
+this is the readme file & nothing more to see in here this is the second line.